-What qualities do you seek in potential clients and on the flip side, what qualities do you and the firm have that prompts potential clients to select your services?
+What qualities do you seek in potential clients, and on the flip side, what qualities do you and the firm have that prompt potential clients to select your services?

 What was your inspiration for writing your white paper, “Are We In Another Financial Bubble?“

 The most dominant financial story post-financial crisis has been the Federal Reserve and their unconventional monetary stimulus, QE.
 As a financial advisor, I was concerned when QE began in 2009 about the predictions that it would lead to inflation.
 I have retired clients with a fair amount of bonds in their portfolios, and if we were going to have bad inflation, their accounts would be hurt.
 There was a letter written to the Wall Street Journal by 24 prominent economists, writers, and hedge fund managers warning about QE and inflation (11/15/2010).
 I needed to find out about QE, I concluded after spending the last few years researching the monetary and banking system that CPI type inflation was not going to be a problem and bonds would be OK.
 However, I came away believing that our current system encourages the creation of financial bubbles.